vele616/monorepo/packages/jobboard/website/content/jobs/remote-full-stack-php-developer-scopic--LTeMb.md

 companyWebsite: "https://scopicsoftware.com/"
 summary: "Scopic is looking for a remote full-stack php developer that has 2+ years of commercial software development experience."
 summaryBackup: "Excited about #php, #javascript, #reactjs?
 Check out this job post!"
-featured: 20
+featured: 10
 ---

 Are you on the hunt for exciting new challenges that boost your professional growth?
-If you’re an innovator by nature and aRemote PHP Full-stack Developerby trade, we’d love to hear from you!
+If you’re an innovator by nature and a Remote PHP Full-stack Developer by trade, we’d love to hear from you!
 Read on to see if you’d be a good fit for the Scopic team of 250+ professionals from over 40 countries.

 At Scopic, the virtual world is our home so this is afull-timeremote position.
 Only apply if you’re prepared for the zero-hour commute and the thought of collaborating with colleagues from around the globe excites you!

 The skills and traits we’re looking for:

 *   2+ years of commercial software development experience
-*   Good PHPand JavaScript skills, including ES6/ES7
+*   Good PHP and JavaScript skills, including ES6/ES7
 *   Goodexperience with any of the frameworks (react, angular or vue.js)
 *   Experience with Laravel, Yii, Symfony or a similar MVC framework
 *   Understanding of SQL and NoSQL databases and proficiency in one of them is required